The Career and Professional Development Office is dedicated to providing career-long support and guidance to our students and alumni.

 Alumni Mentor Program

-In your second or third year, arrange with our office to be matched with a California Western alumnus mentor.
+In your second or third year, arrange with the CPDO to be matched with a California Western alumnus mentor.
 We endeavor to match you with an alumnus who shares interests in common with you.
 A mentor can serve as an important guide to the profession and can be a great resource in your career development.

-Be sure to follow our blog, Twitter and Facebook accounts for notices of professional events including seminars, panels, career days, community events and other programming, as well as notices about deadlines and newsworthy items.
-Our blog address is http//blogs.cwsl.edu/blog/career, follow us on Twitter at http://twitter.com/CWSL_Career and find us on Facebook by searching “California Western Career Services”.
+Be sure to follow our blog, Twitter, Instagram, and Facebook accounts for notices of professional events including seminars, panels, career days, community events and other programming, as well as notices about deadlines and newsworthy items.
+Our blog address is http://blogs.cwsl.edu/blog/career/, follow us on Twitter at twitter.com/CWSL_Career and on Instagram @cwsl_career and find us on Facebook at https://www.facebook.com/cwslCareer.

 Though much legal job and career development information is available online, there are many printed resources, directories, strategy books and periodicals that are crucial to your career development, but are not online.
 Talk with a Career Advisor to learn which printed job resources are available in our office and related to your distinct career interests.